-Marin and Kendall Juett are the only four-time all-conference selections in North Texas soccer history.
+Marin, Holden and Kendall Juett are the only four-time all-conference selections in North Texas soccer history.
 Heather Hutyra became the second player at North Texas to the named Sun Belt Conference Player of the Year.
 Under Hedlund's guidance, four of his players have also been chosen Freshman All-America, including Marin as a first team pick in 2000.
 Freshman Janaye Woods joined that list she was named the Sun Belt Conference Freshman of the Year and named to the Freshman All-Region team in 2007.

 Five women's soccer players have been inducted to the North Texas Athletic Hall of Fame.
-Krista Davey became the first soccer player to be inducted in 2005, followed by Christy Johnson in 2007 and Marilyn Marin in 2008.
+Krista Davey was the first soccer player to be inducted in 2005, followed by Christy Johnson in 2007 and Marilyn Marin in 2008.
 Melinda Pina was voted into the Hall of Fame in 2011, and Heather Hutyra joined them in 2013.

 Under Hedlund, the Mean Green have also succeeded in the classroom, boasting an overall 3.4 team GPA in 2000 and twice being named the school's All-Academic Team in 1998 and 1999.

-In 1995, Hedlund concluded a 12-year professional playing career, in which he played defender for the United States Men's Olympic qualifying team (1983-84), the New York Express (1984-85), the Dallas Sidekicks (1986-87 and 1992-95) and the Dallas Rockets (1988-91).
+Hedlund's association with North Texas began in 1990 as an assistant men's soccer coach.
+He served briefly as the head coach of the men's program in 1994 before the university discontinued the sport.In 1995, Hedlund concluded a 12-year professional playing career, in which he played defender for the United States Men's Olympic qualifying team (1983-84), the New York Express (1984-85), the Dallas Sidekicks (1986-87 and 1992-95) and the Dallas Rockets (1988-91).

 In four seasons with the Sidekicks, he scored 15 goals in 78 games over four seasons, and ranks 19th in team history in shots blocked and 33rd in games played.
 He was a member of the 1986-87 and 1993 Sidekicks championship teams, blocking a total of 20 shots during his playoff career, the 12th-most in Sidekicks history.
 He scored five goals in the 1994 CISL playoffs for the Sidekicks, and ranks 20th in club history in playoff goals.